agonzaga/EC500/DB_project/readme.md

  handle2 : {image#, [descriptions]} ... }

+<b>READ DATABASE </b><br />
+In order to read the database and see its contents either run mongo on your terminal or run the attached "read_db" script<br />
+This script will print out the contents of both 'information' and 'data' collections.

 NOTE: As module makes use of command-line arguments such as 'rm' and 'cat', the script may not work on Windows computers.